nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 ## 12.3 Restoring the Configuration from the Command Line

 To restore configuration from the command line, the following data must be available:
-- the instance ID of the central server and,
+- the instance ID of the Central Server and,
-- in HA setup, the node name of the central server.
+- in HA setup, the node name of the Central Server.

 It is expected that the restore command is run by the xroad user.